iann0036/cfn-types/generic-aurora-schema/docs/column.md

 #### Name

-The name of the primary key.
+The name of the column.
+Creates the column if it doesn't exist.
 Cannot be updated after creation.

 _Required_: Yes